You Might Be Eating Halal Meat And Not Even Know It

 Shane MacKenzie, who oversees Superior's operations and has worked with the company for 21 years, said halal slaughter doesn't slow anything down: "It's exactly the same except for the practicing Muslim [slaughterman]."

-Every step in the company's process is approved by the federal Safe and Human Slaughter Act, which every slaughterhouse must follow, as well as a certifying board, Halal Transactions of Omaha.
+Every step in the company's process is approved by the federal Safe and Humane Slaughter Act, which every slaughterhouse must follow, as well as a certifying board, Halal Transactions of Omaha.
 Additionally, the plant is required to prevent any contamination by non-halal foods, such as pork, alcohol or the use of antibiotics, since they tend to contain pork byproducts.

 There isn't a single governing body overseeing the certification of halal meats, and the standards can vary, which means there's little data on the industry.
 But according to Nielsen, recent sales for halal foods in the U.S. reached $1.9 billion, and Thomson Reuters has pegged the global market at about $415 billion.